yalnie/pixelrespawn.github.io/README.md

-This is the website for the GBA emulator, Linkboy
+This is the website for Linking Boy, the GBA emulator on iOS.